-where $\mathrm{HDI}{it}$ is human development indicator as a measure for economic development of country i at time t, this is the dependent variable. $\mathrm{FDI}{it}$ is $\mathrm{FDI}$ as a measure of the foreign direct inflows of country i at time t.
+where $\text{HDI}{it}$ is human development indicator as a measure for economic development of country i at time t, this is the dependent variable.
+FDIit is FDI as a measure of the foreign direct inflows of country i at time t.
 GFCF is a measure of gross fixed capital formation of country i at time t.
-TAG ${it}$ is a measure of a trade agreement of country i at time t.
-TOP ${it}$ is a measure of trade openness of country i at time t.
+TAGit is a measure of a trade agreement of country i at time t.
+TOPit is a measure of trade openness of country i at time t.